tetris245/ULTRAbc/README.md

   - integrated all the other UBC Card options in the deck selection screen
   - modified the maximum High Fame (550 instead of 450)
   - fixed a typo ("desk" was used instead of "deck")
-* New option in GUI - Maps to enable full whispering in maps, without range limitation
+* New option in GUI - Maps to enable full whispering in maps, without range limitation (when using the standard BC command /whisper)
 * New option in GUI - Misc to prevent disappearance of error messages after some time for wrong or impossible commands
 * New command: ping (MemberNumber) (Message) to send a beep to a player
   - It's actually the same as the BC beep command (without WCE), but the error messages will not disappear after some time.